 None of this financial activity would be possible without effective communication.
 Financial transactions are as many legal transactions as they are anything else.
 Every international financial transaction must be perfect.
 There is no room for mistakes; otherwise, the repercussions could be expensive.

 Many financial institutions these days have branches all over the world, or at least in the major financial centers and hubs.
 They wouldn’t be able to function without having a working relationship with translation services to financial businesses.

 International financial transactions might include any of the following, just to mention few of them:

 - Balance sheets.

 - Income statements.

 - SEC-required reports.

-Some financial businesses try and utilise in-house staff to translate important documents and financial details.
-This is a less than perfect strategy, although in-house interpreters do have a very useful role when there is a demand for regular communication of business interests across borders.
+Some financial businesses try and utilize in-house staff to translate important documents and financial details.
+This is a less-than-perfect strategy, although in-house interpreters do have a very useful role when there is a demand for regular communication of business interests across borders.
 In-house interpreters must work on a different set of priorities than professional translators.
-Translators have it easier in some ways because they only need to concentrate on text and have more time to get it right.
-Interpreters must act on the spot and be ready to interpret body language and contextual cues as well as the audio messages.
+Translators have it easier in some ways because they only need to concentrate on the text and have more time to get it right.
+Interpreters must act on the spot and be ready to interpret body language and contextual cues as well as audio messages.
 On the other hand, they don’t need to be quite as accurate as translators.